nucypher/zerodb-dbaas-doc/index.rst

 right in the browser, public key is derived from it and sent to the server, along with email address.
 Private key is not saved anywhere.

+Data encryption key (the actual symmetric key to encrypt data) is stored on the server, encrypted with a symmetric key equal to private key from the passphrase.
+We don't need public key encryption here because we don't want somebody else to be able to write to our index on our behalf.

 GPG key
 '''''''''''''
 If GPG key way is chosen, user uploads a GPG key in export format.
 Server saves only the signing part to confirm user's identity.
 Alternatively, there are ways to generate a GPG key right in the browser without talking to the server.

+Private data encryption key is used to encrypt a random symmetric key to encrypt the data, and that is stored at the server side during the registration as well.

 Confirmation
 '''''''''''''